 It is 1988.
 Jacob (Gottfried John), from Hamburg in West Germany, falls in love with Elisabeth (Angelica Domröse) in East Germany.
 When they secretly meet in East Berlin, it seems the Stasi (secret police) know about it.
 When Jacob visits her village, someone informs on him and he is deported.

 In 1945, the artist Susanne Wallner (Hildegard Knef) returns to Berlin after spending three years in a concentration camp.
 Yet amid the ruins, she is filled with a renewed energy for life.
 When she arrives at her old apartment, she finds that Dr.

 The fun-loving, 26-year-old architect Franziska Linkerhand (Simone Frost) works for a famous professor.
 Yet, she feels restrained by her dependence on him and longs to take risks.
 When her marriage falls apart, she moves to a small town for a fresh start.

-A young student has an affair with a judge.
-She learns that he once sentenced her brother for political reasons and eventually confronts him, accusing him of opportunism and hypocrisy.
+Maria, a 19-year-old waitress, has an affair with a a much older man.
+When she learns that he is the judge who had sentenced her brother for subversive activities against the state, she confronts him, accusing him of opportunism and hypocrisy.